alex-muehleisen/twitter_coronavirus/README.md

 **Key Concepts:**

-1. work with large scale datasets
+1. Working with large scale datasets
-1. work with multilingual text
+1. Working with multilingual text
-1. use the MapReduce divide-and-conquer paradigm to create parallel code
+1. Using the MapReduce divide-and-conquer paradigm to create parallel code

 ## Background